Human rights and encryption: India

 Section 84A of the Indian Information Technology (Amendment) Act, 2008 empowers the government to formulate rules on modes of encryption for the electronic medium.
-Legal commentators have noted the lack of transparency about what types of encryptions use and deployment are permitted and required under Indian law, especially in the field of electronic communications services.
+Legal commentators have noted the lack of transparency about what types of encryption use and deployment are permitted and required under Indian law, especially in the field of electronic communications services.
 Thus, the Central Indian Government has, in theory, a broad exclusive monopoly over electronic communications which includes the privilege to provide telecommunication and Internet services in India.